stehrn/mood-board/README.md

 A simple Java microservice is evolved architecturally, from a single process app, to a multi process [Docker](https://www.docker.com) containerised app leveraging a [redis](https://redis.io) cache, first running on the container orchestration platform [Kubernetes](https://kubernetes.io), and then rolled out to Red Hat [OpenShift](https://www.openshift.com).

-Its hands-on-keyboard, with exercises to work through, technical prerequisites:
+It's hands-on-keyboard, with exercises to work through, technical prerequisites:
 * JDK and maven are installed (along with a decent IDE like [IntelliJ](https://www.jetbrains.com/idea/))
 * Docker is [installed](https://docs.docker.com/get-docker/)

 Take a bit of time up-front to read the introductions to Docker containers and Kubernetes, whilst lots of links to more specifics are scattered throughout the blog.
+Here's what we'll be looking at:

+* Introducing the mood service
+* Dependencies
+  * Libraries
+* Codebase
+  * What to do with shared code
+  * Versions
+* Config
+* Process and State
+  * Running redis on docker
+  * Connecting Spring Boot to redis
+  * Sidebar: Back to redis-cli to check contents of store
+  * Sidebar: Cache and persistence
+* Backing Services
+* Containers and dependencies
+* Running the (mood app) service on docker
+   * Retrofit redis container so service container can connect to it
+   * Create and run service container
+* Port binding
+  * Publish versus expose
+* Declaring dependencies to other services
+* Running on Kubernetes
+  * Web Dashboard
+* Orchestration and process execution
+  * Defining resources available to a process
+  * Making sure a process stays healthy
+  * Using health checks
+* Concurrency
+  * Horizontal Autoscaling
+* Config and Kubernetes
+* Deploying to Red Hat OpenShift
+* Wrap up
+  * 12 factor best practice
+   * Codebase
+   * Dependencies
+   * Config
+   * Process and state
+   * Backing service
+   * Port binding
+   * Orchestration and process execution
+ * Other factors

 ## Introducing the mood service
-The mood service is the beginnings of a simple agile scrum _moodboard_, its a middle tier that exposes the following RESTful end-points to set and get the mood of the given user:
+The mood service is the beginnings of a simple agile scrum _moodboard_, it's a middle tier that exposes the following RESTful end-points to set and get the mood of the given user:
 ```
 PUT /mood/user/<user> <mood>
 GET /mood/user/<user>